 Does that resonate with you?

 Managing an employee who continually feels they’re entitled to more than they get, is a challenge.
 It’s time-consuming, exhausting, and can have a toxic effect on your business.
 It's problematic behaviour.

 Of course, it often depends what their beef is.
 If they believe they should be paid more, but you can’t afford it, there’s not a lot you can do.
-But, if an employee feels like they should be allowed to work from home because they’re not customer-facing, then perhaps they have a point?
+But, if an employee feels like they should be allowed to work from home because they’re not customer-facing, then perhaps there's a compromise?

 RECOGNISING THE UNGRATEFUL AND ENTITLED

-To bring it to life for you, they often describe the following behaviours:
+To bring it to life for you, entitled employees demonstrate the following behaviours:

 😒 COMPLAINING LOADS

 Their employee is pre-occupied with complaining about their own situation.
 With little consideration for the rest of the team, or the business as a whole.
 Except to compare for ‘fairness’ purposes.
 For example, they regularly describe how they’re not getting the hours THEY want, but Joe Bloggs is.